Night School (1981 film): Title variation

 While the film's working title was Terror Eyes, its official domestic title is Night School.
 However, it retained the working title of Terror Eyes for its release in some European markets, including France and the United Kingdom.
 The film was released in Spain under the title Psicosis 2, in an attempt to mislead the public into assuming this was a sequel to Psycho two years before the actual sequel came out.
 This was part of a similar trend in Spain and Italy; other examples are films deceptively titled Alien 2, Tiburón 3 (literally Jaws 3) or La Casa 3, standing for a third sequel to The Evil Dead.

 Home media

 Night School was released on VHS in October 1985 by CBS/Fox Video under its Key Video sub-label.
 Warner Bros.
 Home Entertainment reissued the film on VHS in 1993.

 The film was released on DVD-R through the Warner Archive Collection on November 2, 2011.
 On October 24, 2017, Warner Archive released the film for the first time on Blu-ray featuring a remastered transfer.

+Vinegar Syndrome (under license from Warner Bros.
+Home Entertainment) will release Night School on 4K Ultra HD on August 25, 2026.